What is a Transformer Converter?

 It’s different with the rotary converter;

-The theory for the operation of the rotary converter is getting a bigger motor running and overbalancing it with capacitors to force the voltage up on the manufactured leg.
+The theory for the operation of the rotary converter is getting a bigger motor running and overbalancing it with capacitors, forcing the voltage up on the manufactured leg.

 By using additional capacitors the voltages on two of the legs are force higher then the line voltage.
 Usually around 250-270.

 Those legs are forced up because guess what happens?
 When you start and run your motor the voltage drops down.
-The idea is to raise the voltage so when it drops, it’s in the ballpark.
+The idea is to raise the voltage so when it drops back, it’s in the ballpark.

 What you need to realize is this isn’t a big spinning generator, cranking out amps and volts.
 It’s a big spinning motor, that’s running on single phase power through the use of capacitors.

-If the rotary converter manufacturer can get that motor running, why not just sell you that?
+If the rotary converter manufacturer’s are so confident about getting their own motor running, why not just sell you that?
 Put that motor on your compressor?
 Why you could have a 50 hp compressor at home!

 It comes down to two practical reasons; business economics and usability.